dyhes/zulip/templates/zerver/help/emoji-and-emoticons.md

 ## Change your emoji set

 Your emoji set determines how you see emoji.
 It has no effect on the emoji you send.
-Zulip emoji are compatible with screen readers and other accessibility tools.
+Aloha emoji are compatible with screen readers and other accessibility tools.

 {start_tabs}